 - Installed

-This view displays a table with Linux Updates that are installed on the endpoints in your organization with the following details: Application, Package, Version, Endpoints, Servers, Category, and Distribution. - Pending
+This view displays a table with Linux Updates that are installed on the endpoints in your organization with the following details: Application, Package, Version, CVE, CVSS, Endpoints, Servers, Category, and Distribution. - Pending

 This view displays a table with Linux Updates that are pending to complete the installation on the endpoints in your organization with the following details: Application, Package, Version, Endpoints, Servers, Category, and Distribution. - Available